To master the Ivy style like no other, discover our Americana Saga in three parts with:

 We will not enter into the debate.

-However, if we take the sports jacket as an example, an invention of the Americans we will see, in Harris Tweed (or Donegal), that is really the desire: to relax formal outfits and it is quite innovative.
+However, if we take the sports jacket as an example, an American invention, as we will see, in Harris Tweed (or Donegal), that is really the intention: to relax formal outfits and it is quite innovative.

-In any case, the use of raw and warm materials for their rusticity but on a formal piece, country clothes but for the city, it's once again very sprezzatura that.
+In any case, the use of raw and warm materials for their rusticity but on a formal piece, country clothes but for the city, it is once again very sprezzatura.

-The Ivy Leaguer favors what is not too smooth, what is alive, what has a patina and we say yes, at BonneGueule, to this vision of things!
+The Ivy Leaguer favors what is not too smooth, what is alive, what develops a patina, and we at BonneGueule say yes to this vision of things!

-We therefore see that the Ivy League style gives rise to many possibilities for adapting its degree of formalism and this will become a valuable characteristic of sustainability.
+We can therefore see that the Ivy League style induces many possibilities for adapting its degree of formalism and this will become a valuable characteristic of sustainability.

 The Ivy League Look plays with its context

-Yes, in 1929, the Great Depression changed everything.
-The Ivy adapts and develops more casual outfits so as not to appear too formal, in a spirit of respect and non-ostentation.
+Yes, in 1929, the Great Depression turned everything upside down.
+The Ivy adapted and developed more casual outfits so as not to appear too stiff, in a spirit of respect and non-ostentation.

-And this is how, or at least the stock market crash will have accelerated things, that anthracite becomes the fashionable color .
-But it is also, more prosaically, because gray flannels are beautiful and do not show traces of dirt or excessive wear.
+And this is how, or at least the stock market crash will have accelerated the thing, that anthracite becomes the fashionable color .
+But it is also, more prosaically, because gray flannels are beautiful and do not betray traces of dirt or too intensive wear.
 So both aesthetic and practical.

-The clothes that students choose to wear should not be too new or too clean, although they should always be impeccable.
-This is the paradox.
+The clothes that students choose to wear should not look too new, too clean, although they should always be impeccable.
+That is the paradox.

-But exactly what are the constituent parts of the Ivy wardrobe?
+But what exactly are the pieces that make up the Ivy wardrobe?

 The typical Ivy style wardrobe